 Tennessee prides itself on its over 40 accounting schools, including colleges and universities that have gained nationwide recognition.
-Degrees on offer range from certificates and associate degrees to Bachelor’s, Master’s and doctoral degrees.
+Essentially, degrees on offer range from certificates and associate degrees to Bachelor’s, Master’s, and doctoral degrees.

-When it comes to your accounting degree, there is no room for compromise: your education can determine the course of your career.
-A high-quality program can equip you with the skills, experience and contacts that you need to secure your dream job.
+When it comes to your accounting degree, there is no room for compromise: your education can determine the course of your career as an accounting professional.
+A high-quality program can equip you with the skills, experience, and contacts that you need to secure your dream job.
 So how do you make sure that you’ve chosen the right program?

 First of all, you need to weigh your priorities and try to invest most of your time in working towards your degree in order to make the most of it.
 While online and flexible degrees can be a solution for busy professionals, most high-quality programs will require you to devote yourself to learning both in and outside the classroom.

-Finally, make sure your future accounting schools offers both knowledge and experience.
-Find out more about internship opportunities, volunteering programs and student organizations and check if the school is connected to the business community and potential recruiters.
-Your career starts in university, and the time to start is always now!
+Finally, make sure your future accounting schools offer both knowledge and experience.
+Find out more about internship opportunities, volunteering programs, and student organizations.
+Furthermore, check if the school is connected to the business community and potential recruiters.
+Your career starts at university, and the time to start is always now!

 Tennessee CPA Career Path

 An accounting career starts with an aptitude for business and finance and an advanced education – even entry-level accounting jobs require a four-year degree.
 The journey gets longer if your goal is to become a Certified Public Accountant (CPA) – but at the end of the road, you are sure to enjoy the job satisfaction and stability that this career entails.